wp-plugins/wordpress-seo/readme.txt

 = 1.2.3 =

+* Bug fixes:
 	* Fixed possible bug on multi site.
-* New icons for the analysis functionality.
 	* Fixed a bug in alt & title elements for XML sitemaps.
 	* Fix to force title rewrites in two places: call `wp_reset_query` for stupid themes and plugins.
+	* Fixed bug in saving some options.
+	* Fixed OpenGraph bug where default image wouldn't be used for post without images.
+* Enhancements:
+	* New icons for the analysis functionality.

 = 1.2.2 =